linux-nvme/nvme-cli/doc/libnvme.rst

 **Return**

-The nvme command status if a response was received or -1 with errno
+The nvme command status if a response was received (see :c:type:`enum
-        set otherwise.
-The command status response may specify additional reset actions required to complete the commit process.
+        nvme_status_field <nvme_status_field>`) or -1 with errno set otherwise.
+The command status response may specify additional
+        reset actions required to complete the commit process.